[Home ] [Archive] [ فارسی ]

 Sahar Danyali *

-This study is applied-developmental in nature and employs a descriptive-analytical approach.
-In the first step, key indicators affecting flood vulnerability were extracted through a comprehensive review of scientific sources.
-Then, two primary criteria—vulnerability and exposure—along with their relevant sub-criteria were identified and analyzed.
-The Analytic Hierarchy Process (AHP) was employed to assign weights to these criteria and sub-criteria, and the relevant data were processed within the Geographic Information System (GIS) environment.
-By integrating the information layers and applying the derived weights, flood hazard zoning maps for Qazvin City were generated.
-The final output of this process was a flood hazard zoning map for Qazvin City, enabling the identification of high-risk areas and the proposal of management strategies to reduce vulnerability.
+Method: This applied-developmental study uses a descriptive-analytical method.
+First, indicators influencing flood vulnerability were extracted through a review of reputable scientific sources.
+Then, two main criteria — vulnerability and exposure — along with related sub-criteria, were identified and analyzed.
+The Analytical Hierarchy Process (AHP) was then used to assign weights to these criteria and sub-criteria.
+The relevant data were then processed within a geographic information system (GIS).
+By integrating information layers and applying the derived weights, flood hazard zoning maps were generated for Qazvin city.
+The final output of this process was a flood risk zoning map identifying high-risk areas in Qazvin city and proposing management strategies to reduce vulnerability.

-The study identifies a set of variables for assessing flood vulnerability and their impacts.
-The analysis revealed that the southern and western regions of Qazvin are the most vulnerable to flooding, with a significant portion of the city's area classified as highly vulnerable.
-These findings highlight the urgent need for comprehensive planning and the adoption of advanced technologies for flood risk management.
-The suggested technologies include advanced meteorological forecasting systems, GIS-based flood hazard mapping, remote sensing for flood-prone area monitoring, drones for damage assessment, communication technologies for timely alerts, and machine learning algorithms for more accurate flood prediction.
-The integration of these technologies can significantly enhance flood management and reduce the vulnerability of at-risk areas.
+Results: This study identified a set of variables for assessing flood vulnerability and examined their impact.
+The analysis showed that the southern and western areas of Qazvin are the most vulnerable to flooding, with a significant proportion of the city falling into the high-vulnerability category.
+These findings highlight the urgent need for comprehensive planning and the use of modern technologies for flood risk management.
+The referenced technologies include advanced meteorological forecasting systems, GIS for precise zoning, remote sensing for monitoring flood-prone areas, drones for assessing damage, communication technologies for issuing timely alerts and machine learning algorithms for more accurate flood prediction.
+These tools can effectively support the development of comprehensive flood management and vulnerability reduction plans in at-risk areas.

-Given Qazvin’s location in a lowland area and the influence of runoff from precipitation, assessing flood vulnerability and implementing effective flood risk management is crucial.
-To mitigate flood damage, this study recommends strategies such as reducing urban density in river buffer zones, renovating deteriorated urban fabrics, enhancing street permeability, and optimizing the location of critical land uses.
-Implementing these measures can significantly reduce the financial and human losses caused by floods.
+Conclusions: Given Qazvin's location in flatlands and the impact of runoff from precipitation, assessing vulnerability and managing flood hazards is essential.
+To minimize potential damage, this study proposes measures such as reducing density near riverbanks, renovating deteriorating urban areas, increasing street permeability and ensuring sensitive land uses are properly located.
+These actions could significantly reduce the financial and human losses caused by flooding.

 Type of Study: Research | Subject: Special